zhenv5/twisted/docs/core/howto/tube.rst

         return fount.flowTo(drain)

 In the above example, ``echoFlow`` takes two things: a :api:`twisted.tubes.itube.IFount <fount>`, or a source of data, and a :api:`twisted.tubes.itube.IDrain <drain>` , or a place where data eventually goes.
-We call such a function a "flow", because it establishes a flow of data from one place to another.
+Such a function is called a "flow", because it establishes a flow of data from one place to another.
 Most often, the arguments to such a function are the input from and the output to the same network connection.
 The fount represents data coming in over the connection, and the drain represents data going back out over that same connection.

-To *use* ``echoFlow`` as a server, we have to attach it to a listening :doc:`endpoint <endpoints>`.
+To *use* ``echoFlow`` as a server, you have to attach it to a listening :doc:`endpoint <endpoints>`.

 :download:`echotube.py <listings/tubes/echotube.py>`